The Source of Their Mutual Hatred In Their Own Nasty Words

 Adams lost the Election of 1800 to Jefferson, and Aaron Burr became the new vice president.
 Under new rules, the vice president was allowed to kill Alexander Hamilton.
 Okay that’s not true, but a few years later, Burr and Hamilton got into their famous duel and only Burr walked away.

-Adams’s reaction to the news of Hamilton’s death was pitch perfect.
-He said, “No one wished to get rid of Hamilton in THAT way.”
+Adams’s reaction to Hamilton’s death was pitch perfect.
+He said, “His most determined enemies did not like to get rid of him, in that way.”
 He also wrote, “Vice, folly, and villainy are not to be forgotten because the guilty wretch repented in his dying moments.”

 Adams had no problem speaking ill of the dead.
 In a way, Adams won their feud by living 22 years longer than Hamilton and spending all those years continuing to smear Hamilton’s reputation.